sandialabs/canary/docs/source/basics/session.rst

 .. note::

    The default behavior is to run cases asynchronously utilizing all available resources.
 This behavior can be modified by the ``-l scope:type=X`` option.
-See :ref:`introduction-resource` and :ref:`howto-resources`.
+See :ref:`basics-resource` and :ref:`howto-resources`.